Cal Poly San Luis Obispo College of Engineering: Computer Science and Software Engineering (CSC)

+North side entrance to the "Big E" Engineering East building (Bldg.
+20), home of the EE department.

-Electrical Engineering
+Electrical Engineering (EE)

 The Electrical Engineering Department offers Bachelor of Science and Master of Science programs in electrical engineering, which are accredited by the ABET.
 The department supports interdisciplinary programs such as Computer Engineering and many graduate as well as undergraduate students are served by the department.